ShenghuiXue/linux-command-cheat-sheet/README.md

         ```s
         ls -lu // -u stands for the access time
         ```
-    * We can find files and directories that are modified/changed/accessed based on the ime.
+    * We can find files and directories that are modified/changed/accessed based on the time.
 Here are some examples.
-      * Find all files and directories (under the current and the nested directories) that are modified(`-mmin`)/changed(`-cmin`)/accessed(`-amin`) at exactly 30 minutes, longer than 30 minutes, less than 30 minutes.
+      * Find all files and directories (under the current and the nested directories) that are modified(`-mmin`)/changed(`-cmin`)/accessed(`-amin`) at exactly 30 minutes, longer than 30 minutes, or less than 30 minutes.
         ```s
         find -mmin 30   // modified for exactly 30 minutes
         find -mmin -30  // modified less than 30 minutes ago